-Goldendoodles have a mild temperament that balances the Golden Retriever’s friendliness and the Poodle’s gracefulness.
+Goldendoodles have mild temperaments that combine the friendliness of the Golden Retriever with the Poodle’s gracefulness.
 They may seem like the dream family dog.
-But before you bring home any dog, mixed or not, shedding is a concern that shouldn’t be overlooked.
+But before you bring any dog home, mixed or not, shedding is a concern that shouldn’t be overlooked.

 Goldendoodles are advertised as hypoallergenic dogs – thanks to the low-shedding coat from the Poodle’s side.
 But, this isn’t always true.
 Depending on the doodle’s generation, some may be more prone to shedding than others.
 For example, “F1 Goldendoodles” are the heaviest shedders, while “F1B Goldendoodles” shed the least.

 So what exactly is an “F1″ or F1B” Goldendoodle?
 Don’t worry, we got you covered.
-We’ll discuss just how much the different mixes really shed and why some shed more than others.
+We discuss just how much the variety of hybrids really shed and why some shed more than others.
 Plus, we get some great insights to Goldendoodle shedding from the owners themselves!